118 N. Washington Street,

 No one has favorited this theater yet

 The Diluf Theatre, with a complete remodeling from back to front, opened on December 9, 1934.
 Diluf was derived by combining the names of its owners, L.R.
 Dillingham and H.C.
 Luft.
-In December of 1936 the name was changed to the friendlier Rainbo name.
+On December 12, 1936 the name was changed to the friendlier Rainbo name.

 According to the archives of the Spokane Daily Chronicle the Rainbo Theatre originally opened as the Majestic Theatre in 1908 but other than that more information in the Daily Chronicle is slim.